kubewarden/docs/docs/security/threat-model.md

 Regular reviews of webhook configuration can help catch issues.

-### Threat 4 - Attacker has rights to delete or modify the k8s webhook object
+### Threat 4 - Attacker has rights to delete or modify the Kubernetes webhook object

 #### Scenario